Egypt expels Turkish ambassador, Turkey retaliates

 In some of the worst civilian violence in decades, security forces crushed protests by Mursi's supporters.
 Militant Islamists, who have been attacking Egyptian forces in the Sinai peninsula, stepped up their assaults in or near major cities.

-Relations deteriorated between Egypt and countries that criticized Mursi's ouster and the government crackdown on the Brotherhood where thousands have been arrested.
+Relations deteriorated between Egypt and countries that criticised Mursi's ouster and the government crackdown on the Brotherhood where thousands have been arrested.

 Qatar, once a major ally to Egypt under Mursi which lent or gave Egypt $7.5 billion, condemned the security forces crackdown against the Brotherhood in August.
 Egypt described the statement as an interference in its affairs.